Dunning Kruger Effect: the Basics and an Example

 Criticism of the Dunning Kruger effect

-A Dunning Kruger Effect example in everyday life
+A Dunning Kruger effect example in everyday life

 Research by Dunning and Kruger

-Notable effect on behavior and self-confidence
+Effects on behavior and self-confidence

 Metacognition